 “WHAT THEY FOUND ACROSS THE BOARD THE WAR ON DRUGS WAS HAVING A DISPROPORTION IMPACT ON BLACK PEOPLE”

 It is past time for Congress to correct the mess they have made of the regulation of opioid pain relievers.
-Here is contact information for your Senators, Representatives, and governor’ offices.
+Contact information for your Senators, Representatives, and governor’s offices is here.
 Call them and demand that they:

-- reign in regulators and drug enforcement authorities from their senseless and unfounded persecution of doctors.
+- To reign in regulators and drug enforcement authorities from their senseless and unfounded persecution of doctors.

 FOR NOW, YOU ARE WITHIN